paulvill/data-fusion/README.md

 - Lederman, Roy R., and Ronen Talmon.
 "Common manifold learning using alternating-diffusion."
 Tech.
 Report YALEU/DCS/TR-1497 (2014).
     Scripts are stored in the folder LT14.

+The main scripts are
+- spiral_example.m : implements the data fusion algorithm on a non-linear 1-dimensional trajectory in a 3-dimensional space, knicknamed "spiral".
+- spiral_example_cross_validation.m : implements the K-fold cross-validation on the "spiral".
+- experimental_dataset.m : implements the data fusion on the experimental datasets leading to multimodal movie contain the spatio-temporal dynamics of 5 chemical species
+- experimental_dataset.m : implements the K-fold cross validation on the "experimental datasets".